ylogx/configparser2/configparser2.rst

 .. exception:: Error

-   Base class for all other :mod:`configparser` exceptions.
+   Base class for all other :mod:`configparser2` exceptions.

 .. exception:: NoSectionError